andreashih/andrea.blog/_posts/2020-02-21-bach-and-handel-in-baroque-period.md

 were highly acclaimed by the audiences.
 These advantages made Handel a more renowned composer than Bach.

-When listening to [**organ music** of Bach](https://www.youtube.com/watch?v=AgDMxs4aHZU), audiences can receive a sense of solemnity.
+When listening to [the **organ music** of Bach](https://www.youtube.com/watch?v=AgDMxs4aHZU), audiences can receive a sense of solemnity.
 When appreciating [**suites** of Handel](https://www.youtube.com/watch?v=ji6Xx24Oc4s), audiences will find the music courtly and gorgeous.
 Bach, though possessed overall musical technique, couldn’t achieve the fame that Handel owned.
 Furthermore, Handel lived a more affluent life than Bach, and he was one of a few long-lived musicians.
 The two significant figures wrote a splendid page of Baroque music jointly.
-Their compositions also cast a long shadow on history of classical music.
+Their compositions also cast a long shadow on the history of classical music.
 People today can indulge themselves in the Baroque atmosphere by admiring their works.
-Nowadays, the elaboration of their music is still widely researched, and they will be remembered as the most influential composers in Baroque period.
+Nowadays, the elaboration of their music is still widely researched, and they will be remembered as the most influential composers in the Baroque period.